Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Introduction

-Age-related macular degeneration (AMD) is a widespread condition and a leading cause of blindness and central vision loss among adults over age 50; this disease represents a global burden with estimated worldwide prevalence of 8.7\% \citep{jonas2014global}.
+Age-related macular degeneration (AMD) is a widespread condition causing blindness among adults over age 50 with estimated worldwide prevalence of 8.7\% \citep{jonas2014global}.
 AMD is often referred to as a complex disease, since it is caused by the interaction of a number of genetic, environmental and lifestyle factors, many of which have not yet been discovered.
-The motivating dataset in this paper consists of case-control categorical measurements at 20 DNA loci called single nucleotide polymporphisms (SNPs) published through our previous work as part of the AMD Gene Consortium \citep{amd2013seven}, an international collaboration involving 18 research groups.
+The motivating dataset in this paper consists of case-control categorical measurements at 20 DNA loci called single nucleotide polymporphisms (SNPs) published through our previous work \citep{amd2013seven}.
 SNPs are substitutions of a single nucleotide ($A$ = Adenine, $T$= Thymine, $C$=Cytosine, $G$=Guanine) at a specific position on the genome.
 An understanding of their role in disease is sought in order to better diagnose, predict disease progression and personalize treatment regimens for patients.
-The main motivation of this paper is to select SNPs that have been identified as being associated with AMD and develop a reliable ranking mechanism to judge the importance of individual SNPs and their combinations.

-A wealth of methods from the statistical literature of model selection may be used to select a single combination of SNPs.
-Examples in genetics include classic information-theoretical criteria, Bayesian and frequentist sparsity-inducing penalization approaches (e.g., see \citep{frommlet2012modified, wen2015bayesian, park2008penalized, wu09, ayers2010snp, li2014fast}).
-Although the usual goal of model selection is to find a single optimal model from some perspective, in the presence of pronounced noise, multiple models may be equally supported by a given dataset.
-Dealing with this model ambiguity can be challenging in complex diseases such as AMD, where several genetic factors are likely to affect disease occurrence through a complex network of interactions.
+There are a wealth of methods in the literature of model selection for selecting a single combination of SNPs.
+Examples in genetics include approaches based on information-theoretical criteria, Bayesian and frequentist sparsity-inducing penalization approaches; e.g., see \citet{frommlet2012modified, wen2015bayesian, park2008penalized, wu09, ayers2010snp, li2014fast}.
+Although the usual goal of model selection is to find a single optimal model, in the presence of pronounced noise relative to signal, multiple models may be well supported by a given dataset.
+Dealing with this model ambiguity can be challenging in diseases such as AMD due the many alternative pathways (combinations of SNPs) potentially explaining disease and modest signal-to-noise ratio.